Microsoft March Spotlight: OneNote

 - Share information among employees

-- Collaborate on notes in group settings
+- Collaborate on notes with your teammates

 - Backup information to the cloud